Menditect/documentation/docs/refguide/Teststep/5-delete.md

 ## Definition

-With this [Teststep](Teststep) type, an object or objects will be put on the list for objects to be deleted using a [Persist](persist) step.
+With this [../Teststep](.) type, an object or objects will be put on the list for objects to be deleted using a [Persist](persist) step.

 ## Actions